 While creating awareness through the media can be a great way to stir people to take action toward environmental change, there may be other effects.

-For example, doom scrolling through news coverage and media reports about extreme weather events like the destruction of forests, coral reefs, and animal species can also raise a person’s anxiety levels.
+For example, doom scrolling through news coverage and media reports about eco-terrorism, and extreme weather events like the destruction of forests, coral reefs, and animal species can also raise a person’s anxiety levels.
 This can turn them away from positive thinking and plunge them into heightened feelings of grief, anxiety, and other mental health effects.

 Some people may feel guilt and powerlessness about their impact and judge themselves harshly.
 While taking steps in your everyday life to reduce your carbon footprint can make a difference, resolving climate change requires a global effort.
 The feeling of powerlessness can play a significant role in causing climate anxiety.